haru0l/enunu-multisinger-model-jpn/README.md

 # enunu-multimodel-jpn
-Japanese multimodel (mixed model) used for ENUNU model pretraining
+Japanese multisinger model (mixed singers model) used for ENUNU model pretraining

 The data used for training this will NOT be shared to the public.